GarnettGrant/diliGentt-100-days-of-code/log.md

 **UPDATE**...
 I was missing a global definition -_- literally a /g Shoutout <a href="https://github.com/PriscillaBakradze">Priscilla</a>!!!
+Still have to complete the second portion -_-.. see y'all tmrw!
+I'll have tons of time on the weekend to contribute more, Lord's willing

 **Link(s) to work**
 <a href="https://github.com/GarnettGrant/30-Days-Of-JavaScript/blob/master/02_Day_Data_types/excerciseLvl3.js">30 Days of JavaScript: Excercise Lvl 3</a>